Travelport-Ukraine/tcp-api-docs/faq.md

 ### 17. I've tried to do a booking based on the cached or GDS results and it failed.
 What should I do next? {#17}

-Some times it happens when selected booking class is already gone \(see answer \#16 of this FAQ\).
+Sometimes it happens when selected booking class is already gone \(see answer \#16 of this FAQ\).
 But it absolutely doesn't mean that we should loose this client.
 Most probably this plane is still full of the other available classes and you just should calmly explain to your client what happened and suggest other options.
 Internally in our company we use following approach:

 1. Booking attempt has failed
 2. Remember the price of proposal which you've been trying to book